LastPass Review: Quick Expert Summary

 I really like that LastPass includes a quick tutorial on how to use its features — this is very useful for non-technical users.
 However, I don’t like that LastPass doesn’t recommend that you import passwords after you’ve finished setting up your account.
 Still, there are two simple ways to import passwords to LastPass’s vault: you can import your existing passwords from the dashboard or you can use the browser extension.

 LastPass offers mobile apps for iOS and Android.
 On both my iPhone and Android, all I needed to do was download the app and enter my email and master password.
-Before I even logged in, I could immediately adjust login settings, enabling LastPass to remember my email address (turned on by default) and master password (disabled by default).
+The app is highly secure and comes with all the major features you get with the desktop version.

 LastPass asked me to authenticate my identity with the LastPass Authenticator as soon as I entered my email and master password (because I had already set up two-factor authentication in my web vault).
 LastPass then prompted me to turn on biometric logins to unlock my vault, also informing me that I could use biometric logins as an account recovery option.